AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/styles/index.md

 # Image Model Styles

+You can specify content classes and image style while using text-to-image API.
+These styles influence the output images.

-These are visual representations of the content classes and image styles/presets available.
-The `Preset ID` value is a string and is used with the text-to-image API.
+The below table exemplifies the visual representations of each of content classes and image styles/presets available.
+Use the `Preset ID` as a string and while calling the [text-to-image API](../../api/image_generation/).

 | Preset                     | Preset ID                   |
 |:---------------------------|:-------------------| :--------: